jamesl3483/jamesl3483/README.md

 - 👋 Hi, my name is James Lukas.
-I'm currently a Junior in University of California Berkeley in Electrical Engineering and Computer Science.
+I'm currently a Senior in University of California Berkeley in Electrical Engineering and Computer Science.

 - 👀 I’m interested in learning more about coding and I hope to be able to use to in my future career where I want to work with both the hardware and software.
 Right now I am leaning towards a systems engineer career.
 However, nothing is set in stone and I hope I get lucky enough to get some opportunities.